Tips For Leash Training Your Dog

 Rewarding your dog’s desired behavior is vital for successful leash training.
 Whenever your dog walks calmly on the leash or follows your commands, offer rewards such as treats, praise, or playtime.
 This positive reinforcement not only motivates your dog but also strengthens the bond between you and your furry friend.
 Remember, rewards can vary based on what your dog finds most rewarding.

-See also Top Ways To House Train Your New Dog
+See also Train Your Dog To Be Comfortable With Grooming

 Avoiding punishment or force